juanesquintero/url-shortener/README.md

 </small>

 ## Database

+The database will be created automatically with docker volumes using the following file <i>db/sql/creates.sql</i>  and the <i>inserts.sql</i> will populate it with initial test data.

 <b>Changes</b> <br>
   If some DDL changes are included to the database is preferred to remove the db container & the data folder (postgres_data)